telco2011/mcp-backlog-md/.clinerules/memory-bank/progress.md

 - The MCP server can be started and loads all the tools.
 - Unit tests have been created for all the tools and are passing.
 - The tests have been reviewed and improved to cover more cases.
+- A comprehensive, contextual logging system using Pino has been integrated.

 ## What's Left to Build